andykee/lentil/docs/user/importing_lentil.rst

     >>> import lentil

-If you'd prefer to use Lentil *en français*, you can try
+If you'd prefer to use Lentil *en Français*, you can try

 .. code-block:: python3